 Robert Solomon is on trial for the violent murders of his wife and body guard.
 It’s a high-profile case due to his Hollywood status and evidence against him is tight.
 Eddie Flynn, con-man turned defence lawyer, is hired to try and find a shred of evidence that will prove Solomon is not-guilty, as he persistently claims.

 As the trial begins, a member of the jury is not who he appears to be.
 Blending into the background, Joshua Kane is tantalised by the trial, hooked on the buzz that he himself has caused.
-It is his job to convince the jury that Solomon is guilty.
-But the task is harder than he initially thought and he has to improvise to make the necessary adjustments to keep the jury in his favour.
+It’s his job to convince the jury that Solomon is guilty.
+But the task is harder than he initially thought and he has to improvise to keep the jury in his favour.

 With Flynn grappling to find evidence of a serial killer, time is running out for Kane to succeed with his most notorious murder yet.